radoslaw-piwowarczyk/Exercises-practice/README.md

 This project was made to practice with creation of cookies.
+This is an app which counts number of visits on the website.
+Every time user comes back to the site or refresh it the counter will be increased and information about number of visits will be saveed in the browser.